acmoles/portfolio/portfolio/projects/ecosia.md

 Suspendisse potenti.
 Praesent risus massa, vulputate eget turpis in, dignissim tincidunt odio -->

-With a growing user base and a renewed strategic focus on mobile, in mid 2019 it was time to found a new agile product team with a focus on native apps.
+With a growing user base and a renewed strategic focus on mobile, in mid 2019 it was time to found a new agile product team with a focus on mobile apps.
 Having been closely involved on a strategic level as a product designer, I was a natural fit to take on the role of product manager and team leader.
 Over the next three months we grew the team from two to four developers and added a dedicated designer.

 <!-- We made impressive progress on our mobile apps with only two developers and a share of my overall capacity as a product designer.  -->

-The primary purpose of Ecosia's native apps is to make searching easy on major platforms.
+The primary purpose of Ecosia's apps is to make searching easy on major platforms.
 Web search resides in a meta space.
 It's naturally multi-platform; one way in which devices augment our mental abilities.
 So _it's critically important that Ecosia's apps fit seamlessly into user's daily lives,_ which requires deep user empathy and platform knowledge.

 We also want to connect users with our tree-planting mission and in early 2020 we extended our thinking beyond searching and browsing by asking ourselves how we can help users make further incremental changes in their daily lives.